-Cinema Group meets once a month on the first Monday.
+Cinema meets once a month on the first Monday.
 Each meeting we watch a film

 and then discuss it.
 Films are chosen by the group from a "menu" presented

-on the night by the group chair, a member of the film-studies faculty at UI.
+on the night by the coordinator, a retired member of the film-studies faculty at UI.

 Films will include a range of genres, periods, and national origins.